Investors

 Erik Manting, CEO

-In conjunction with the increased focus on execution of its clinical strategy, Mendus has announced a reduction of its staff, including the company’s executive management team.
-The cost savings realized by the corporate reorganization are estimated to offset the extra trial costs anticipated for 2026.
+In the fourth quarter of 2025, Mendus completed a financing round comprising a SEK 52.5M directed placement, combined with a loan facility of up to SEK 50M.
+The company also finalized a corporate reorganization and reduction of its staff, including downsizing the company’s executive management team.
+The cost savings realized by the corporate reorganization are estimated to offset the extra clinical trial costs anticipated for 2026.

 Erik Manting, Ph.D.